MUDAL/Digital-Alarm-Clock/README.md

-# Alarm Clock
+# Alarm Clock Project
-This project is an alarm clock with the following features:
+Project features:
 1. Time
 2. Alarm
 3. Tic-tac-toe game played with an IR remote
 4. Music (3 songs)
 It was developed for a classmate and friend of mine.

 ## Credits (For EEPROM [AT24C32] library implementation)